hudson-newey/JSON2HTML/README.md

     "html": [
         "<link rel='stylesheet' href='https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css'></script>", // LITTERAL elements are all elements starting with a '<' tag, this was made so you can import external scripts and stylesheets :)
         "h1 class='display-4'", // basic h1 element with class for unique identification
-        "p" // this is an empty element, notice it still has a contents decleration ],
+        "p", // this is an empty element, notice it still has a contents decleration "title", // example website title
+        "input type='button' value='Click Me!'" // an empty button without inner text declaration ],

     // CSS can be directly written through the "style": [] object